AlephAlpha/Nekomata/README.md

 The language is currently in a very early stage of development.
 It has very few built-ins, and it doesn't support any numeric types other than integers.
 The syntax is also likely to change in the future.

 I'll start writing a documentation once it has enough features to write a useful program.
 For now, you can read the code for [built-in functions](src/Nekomata/Builtin.hs) and [built-in particles](src/Nekomata/Particle.hs), which includes help messages for each function.
+There are also some [examples in tests](test/Eval.hs).

 ## Name